July 25 to August 13, 2017: New Jersey to Beaufort NC

 Cape May is very pretty, with houses built right out over the harbour and painted in ice cream colours.
 We passed the famous Lobster House.
 Tied up below their deck was a paddleboard with an enormous Golden Retriever asleep on it, waiting for the master to return from his meal.
 Sadly, I didn’t get a picture, he was a lovely dog.

-We decided after reading reports from the forum that since we only draw 3 feet, we would chance the New Jersey Intracoastal Waterway, which is notoriously shallow and seldom dredged.
+We decided after reading reports from the Great Loop forum that since we only draw 3 feet, we would chance the New Jersey Intracoastal Waterway, which is notoriously shallow and seldom dredged.
 It is possible that I made a poor decision and persuaded Dick to take on a full load of fuel before we set off.
-So, we probably drew more like 4 feet.
+So, we probably drew closer to 4 feet.
 We ran aground 4 times.
 No, correct that, on 4 occasions the earth impeded the operation of our propellers and forward motion was temporarily halted… Fortunately we are a catamaran, and our props are a long way apart.
 Dick was able to twist and turn and eventually wriggle free each time.
-The route is incredibly beautiful and the small towns you pass through are interesting, but the whole trip to Ocean City was so stressful I didn’t even think about pictures.
+The route is beautiful and the small towns you pass through are interesting, but the whole trip to Ocean City was so stressful I didn’t even think about taking pictures.
 The next morning we checked wind and currents and decided to “go outside”, that is, travel on the ocean about 3 miles from shore.
 All day we could hear boats that had taken the ICW calling for towing companies, having run aground and been unable to free themselves, so we were happy with our decision.

 Our next port of call was Shark River, where we again had to spend a few days waiting for the right wind and currents before we could continue our journey.
 It is quite a nice small town, full of friendly folks who all seem to be keen fishermen.
 It is also commuting distance from New York, so the newly opened marina restaurant was hopping every evening with twenty-somethings out to see and be seen.
 The noise was incredible, but the food was good.

 Eventually the conditions were right, and we set off early in the morning for Sandy Hook and New York Harbor.
 The seas were very smooth, and we were able to push up our speed (and use 4 times the fuel) and make the first part of the run in time to catch the perfect incoming tide for passing through New York and up into the Hudson River.
 New York is amazingly busy, there are ferries everywhere.
 They throw huge wakes, as do the FDNY (Fire Department) vessels that seem to need to hurry past as close to unfortunate pleasure boats like ours as they can.
 We were lucky that there were very few freighters that morning.
 We passed under the Verrazano Narrows bridge.
 I have driven over it quite a few times, but this was a different view!
 Same again when we reached the Tappan Zee Bridge.
-I always felt I had at last left New York and was on my way home when I used to live on Long Island and commute weekly to Painted Post.
+I always felt I had at last left New York and was on my way home when I used to live on Long Island and commute weekly to Painted Post when I drove over the Tappan Zee..

 The Hudson River is very interesting.
 Near to New York there are lots of very beautiful homes, and as you get further from the commuting towns, you come into the Catskill Region, and yet more beautiful estates.
 West Point is an enormous campus.
 We were amused by “Sink Navy” painted in huge letters on the roof of the sports stadium.